 Due to a system limitation, a Maximum Order, PSC, and NAICS have been assigned to the OLM SIN.
 The assignment of a Maximum Order, PSC and NAICS to the OLM SIN does not limit the OLMs that can be proposed in direct support of a Federal Supply Schedule (FSS) task/delivery order or FSS blanket purchase agreement.

 Section 833 of the John Warner National Defense Authorization Act for fiscal year 2007 (Public Law 109-364) amended 40 U.S.C.
 502 to authorize the Administrator of General Services to provide for the use of Federal Supply Schedules by state and local governments for the purchase of products and services to be used in advance of a major disaster declared by the president, as well as in the aftermath of an emergency event (such as a major disaster, terrorism, or a nuclear, biological, chemical, or radiological attack) to facilitate recovery.
 State and local government entities are responsible for ensuring that the products or services purchased are to be used to facilitate recovery.

 Contract Administration James (Jim) Findley 703.610.2290 Toll-Free: 877.662.4799 firstname.lastname@example.org

-Noblis holds contract #GS-35F-0590W.
+Noblis is a GSA MAS contract holder for the IT category under contract #GS-35F-0590W.
 This contract is a multiple award schedule that grants agencies direct access to commercial experts who can thoroughly address the needs of the government IT community through Special Item Numbers (SINs).
 These SINs cover the most general-purpose commercial IT hardware, software and services.